farujifaruji-stack/Technical-support-portfolio/API Debugging Workflow/create-user/422-Unprocessable Entity/troubleshooting-create-user-422.md

 Look up in the DB and check if there is any new customers that were added to the DB in the time frame of the issue.
 Compare how much new users were added compared to similar hours and days in the past.

 5. Created a Jira ticket to document the issue, evidence, investigation, and resolution.
-No escalation to the development team was needed because the issue was caused by an incomplete request headers.
+No escalation to the development team was needed because the issue was caused by an invalid email address.

 6. Fixed the email format and resent the request.